Tauvic/DriverAwareness/README.md

 * Who owns this data and has control over it
 * Can i put my trust in this system

-Everyone has to make up their own mind an decide:
+Everyone has to make up their own mind and decide:

 **Do I want to assess and improve my driving skills in order to make driving safe for myself and the people around me.**